thraraujo/website/thiagoWebpage/content/posts/create_website.md

 ```

 Always work in the `main` branch to avoid conflicts with Github pages.
 So, rename your
 `master` branch if necessary.
-Furthermore, I have initially added a readme to my second repo, and Github pages
+Initially I had added a readme to my second repo, but Github pages
-was loading for this file.
+was loading this file first, so I don't recomment adding this file now.

-## Setting and testing the website
+## Setting the website

 Good.
 Now you run: